teamHITK/zkExchange/zkDataPrep/README.md

 ## Hashing Algorihtm

-In this implementation we're using [Poseidon Hash](https://eprint.iacr.org/2019/458.pdf), a zkSNARK friendly hashing algorithm introduced in 2019.
+In this implementation we're using [Poseidon Hash](https://eprint.iacr.org/2019/458.pdf), a zkSNARK friendly hashing algorithm introduced in 2019, compatible with Secure Multi-Party Computation (MPC).

 ### Why Poseidon?